 The Lexicon will never be finished.
 We’re constantly updating, editing, fixing, and correcting.
 The new site includes almost all the information from the original Lexicon.
 Most of the text from that site needs to be reformatted and updated for the new site.
 That’s an ongoing process, so please bear with us.
 We are a team of about 15 editors from all over the world which might seem like a lot but really isn’t, considering the vast amount of information we’re managing.

 What about the future?
-Well, we have a lot of plans for the site, including adding a place for users to comment at the bottom of every page and perhaps even a way for users to add their own personal tags to allow them to collect entries for their own reference.
+Well, we have a lot of plans for the site, including adding a way for users to add their own personal tags to allow them to collect entries for their own reference.
 We’re constantly adding commentary and web links (and welcome suggestions from our users).
-The Lexicon was the first site to offer a comprehensive timeline of the Potter universe — Warner Bros even used the Lexicon’s timeline for their DVD extras on the original films — so we are planning to unveil a new and amazing timeline feature very soon.
+The Lexicon was the first site to offer a comprehensive timeline of the Potter universe — Warner Bros even used the Lexicon’s timeline for their DVD extras on the original films — so we are constantly updating and adding to the timeline feature.
 We have some other ideas for improvements which we are sure fans will really love, but we’ll keep those to ourselves until they’re ready to show you.